Turquie Santé

 Istanbul, Turkey

-Main specialty: Ophthalmology, with particular expertise in uveitis and ocular inflammatory diseases.
-Years of experience: Over 40 years Notable training: Graduated from the Faculty of Medicine of Ege University in 1974, he obtained his ...
+Main specialty: Ophthalmology, with particular expertise in refractive surgery and cataract treatment.
+Years of experience: Over 40 years.
+Notable training: Graduated from the Faculty of Medicine of Istanbul University in 1981, specialized in ...
 Read more

 4.1(31 Reviews)